thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 ```

 `__traits(allMembers, vulkan)` yields a Tuple of strings.
-if we run this we get a list of all the symbols declared in the Vulkan API extensions an all.
+If we run this we get a list of all the symbols declared in the Vulkan API extensions an all.
 (You probably want to pipe this through `sort` and redirect it to a file as its rather long)
 We will use this to track our progress.